[Deep Dive] How to build Content Intelligence “Apps” using CSApps

 - Support Paths allow you to specify other files or folders that you want to be included with the application.
 When the CSApp is packaged it will include any files from this support path.
 On installation any of these files or folders that are not on the target system, will be added.

-Note, in the future, “Support Assets” will also be supported.
-We’ll post a blog on that when it is fully supported by CSApps.
+Note, in the future, “Support Assets” should also be supported.
+We’ll post a blog on that as and when it is fully supported by CSApps.

 CSApps support the ability to support multiple languages via a system of property files.
 Currently there is no automatic way to manage this so to use this feature, you have to manually create a property file and populate it with labels.
 You could edit this file on your desktop and then upload it during an application build or re-build operation.
 Alternatively you could manually create a folder called properties under<support>/csapplications/<CSApp Name>/ and put your properties files in there.
 When you rebuild or build your app this file will show up as a property file and will be added to the actual application folder.